 Sunbiggin Tarn and the surrounding moorland are a designated Site of Special Scientific Interest (SSSI).
 The tarn is a popular place for migrating birds and is also home to a long list of resident species.
 It is also apparently one of only three places in the UK where you can find the rare sandbowl snail.

-Of all the tarns listed in this section it is possibly the easiest one to visit as there are plenty of roadside parking spaces by the tarn.
-I’ve only visited the tarn once, where I used it as a starting point for a superb walk to Beacon Hill and Great Asby Scar – a magnificent introduction to the limestone scenery of the Orton Fells.
+Of all the tarns listed in this section it is one of the easiest one to visit as there are plenty of roadside parking spaces by the tarn.
+I’ve now visited the tarn twice, both times using it as a starting point for walks in to the Orton Fells.